• Know the Risks

 1-2 students to set up and monitor

-The VR goggles are available for schools, in limited areas, to borrow.
+The VR goggles are available for TDS program schools to borrow.
 The VR goggles offer multiple modules to complete, covering some of the risks a new driver will encounter.
-Contact your representative to request.
+Request here: Resource Request Form.

 Set-Up: